BaderBIMAZRO/project-2/README.md

 ## User storie

-* User want to be able to add item in list
+* User want to be able to add weather item in list

-* User want to be able to mark Favorite item in list and show it on top of list
+* User want to be able to mark Favorite item in list and show it on top of other weather list

-* User want to be able to delete item from list
+* User want to be able to delete waether item from list

-* User want to be able to edit item in list
+* User want to be able to edit wather item in list

-* User want to be able to delete all list items
+* User want to be able to delete all waether list items

-* User want to be able to clear unfavorite items
+* User want to be able to clear unfavorite weather items

 ## Technologies Used